palaeoware/trevosim/docs/loggingsim.rst

 :Output NEX tree file: This outputs a tree for each run in a standard nexus format with the tree and translate block, as well as a comment with the settings of the run written to it.
 These do not append, but each file has the run number at the end of the file name.
 :Output working log: When this is checked, TREvoSim outputs a text file outlining many of the steps each iteration, such as the state of the playing field, the environment, and the processes the software is going through.
 This helps understand and fact check any given run, but for significant playing field sizes, taxon numbers, or character numbers, it creates a significant (10s - 100s of MB) text file.

 Should any other output options be required, please file a `feature request <https://github.com/palaeoware/trevosim/issues>`_.
+Keywords are not case sensitive.